IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Create a Builtin User
 ~~~~~~~~~~~~~~~~~~~~~

-For security reasons, builtin users cannot be created via API unless the team who runs the Dataverse installation has populated a database setting called ``BuiltinUsers.KEY``, which is described under :ref:`securing-your-installation`: and :ref:`database-settings` sections of Configuration in the Installation Guide.
+For security reasons, builtin users cannot be created via API unless the team who runs the Dataverse installation has populated a database setting called ``BuiltinUsers.KEY``, which is described under :ref:`securing-your-installation` and :ref:`database-settings` sections of Configuration in the Installation Guide.
 You will need to know the value of ``BuiltinUsers.KEY`` before you can proceed.

 To create a builtin user via API, you must first construct a JSON document.
 You can download :download:`user-add.json <../_static/api/user-add.json>` or copy the text below as a starting point and edit as necessary.